amirdadipoor/TaskFlow/README.md

     - Lists are used to categorize stages (e.g., "To Do," "In Progress," "Done").
 4. Card
     - Cards represent individual tasks and can contain checklists, due dates, attachments, and more.
-    - Cards has (title , description , activity logs (personal and system) , label (color label) , copy card , has checklist (with checkbox and percent) , attachment , set cover for card , set date for this card)
+    - Cards has (title , description , activity logs (personal and system) , label (color label) , join member to card , move to another list , copy card , has checklist (with checkbox and percent) , attachment , set cover for card , set date for this card)

 ## Drag and drop
    - Users can easily move cards between lists to reflect progress.